42BV/ai-hackathon/README.md

 #### Own-cluster

-If you wish, you can use the local docker container to set up your own local Elasticsearch cluster.
+If you wish, you can use the local docker container as your own Elasticsearch cluster.

 You will have to:

+- Modify the docker-compose.yml and put back the commented out `elasticsearch` section.
 - Change connecting uris in the `application.yml` (local connection is commented out)
 - Create the embeddings yourself!
-See examples in `SpringAIConfiguration.java` and `FileVectorStoreDataLoader.java` how to do so.
+See examples in `SpringAIConfiguration.java`, `PublicationVectorStoreDataLoader.java` and `FileVectorStoreDataLoader.java` how
+  to do so.
+- Again, keep in mind, do not start embedding large datasets, this takes time and costs $$$

 ## Database (PostgresQL)